Indoor plants

 Spider plant

 Spider plant (Chlorophytum comosum), also known as spider ivy, ribbon plant and hen and chickens, is a species of evergreen perennial flowering plant in the family Asparagaceae.
 These plants are very popular houseplants because they are able to absorb ambient moisture and take up most of the water they need from the air.
 Not only do they not require much watering in a humid location, but they do not require much light or demanding care and are also able to remove formaldehyde from the environment.
+Spider plants are resilient and adapt well to various indoor environments, making them a low-maintenance option for homeowners.

 Plants That Absorb Moisture - Spider plant